fmhess/hsplus_load/README.md

 bus to observe how the National
 Instruments driver initializes the adapter under Windows.
-It is entirely possible that initializing your adapter with bad firmware could permanently damage or disable your adapter
+It is entirely possible that initializing your adapter with bad firmware could permanently damage or disable your adapter.

 ## Motivation
 If your GPIB-USB-HS+ powers on with a USB product id of 0x761e then